FreeProving/free-compiler/doc/ProvingQuickCheckProperties.md

  - `property :: Bool -> Property`
    Converts a boolean value to a property that is satisfied if and only if the value is `True` and does not have an effect.
-   `property b` is corresponds to `b = True_ Shape Pos` in Coq.
+   `property b` corresponds to `b = True_ Shape Pos` in Coq.

  - `(==>) :: Bool -> Property -> Property`
    Creates an implication in Coq (i.e., `->`).
    The premise of the implication is that the boolean value is `True` and does not have an effect (like `property`).
-   The conclusion is that the second argument is an pure (i.e., effect free) computation of a property that holds.
+   The conclusion is that the second argument is a pure (i.e., effect free) computation of a property that holds.

  - `(===) :: a -> a -> Property`
    Creates a property that tests whether the given arguments are structurally equal (i.e., `=` in Coq).